Tensiometry: analysis of the surface and interfacial tension of liquids

 - Static tensiometry : measurement of surface tension at equilibrium.

-- Dynamic tensiometry : analysis of the evolution of tension as a function of time.
+- Dynamic tensiometry : analysis of the evolution of tension over time.

 - Contact angle methods : determination of wettability on solid surfaces.